Meganaa999/Information_Retrieval_projects/assign1/README.md

 $ python3 tf-idf.py
 $ python3 frontend.py
 ```
+*NOTE - The Corpus is present in folder corpus_sample as txt files

-**NOTE- Once we have populated the json files after executing the first 3 commands, only frontend.py needs to be executed each time.
+**NOTE- Once we have populated the json files after executing the first 3 commands in folder store, only frontend.py needs to be executed each time.

 ## Installation: